NEXT UP ON this.

 Like so many things in life, there’s no answer to this question that’s right for everybody.
 But while going to university is an individual decision, it’s definitely one that’s worth considering from all angles.

-According to Jane Hahn, manager, graduate talent development at Deakin University, an undergraduate degree – in any field – represents a vital opportunity to ‘learn how to learn’.
-In today’s rapidly changing jobs market, he says this capability is critical.
+According to Jane Hahn, Head of Talent Development and Recruitment Services at Deakin University, an undergraduate degree – in any field – represents a vital opportunity to ‘learn how to learn’.
+In today’s rapidly changing jobs market, she says this capability is critical.

 ‘Lifelong learning has never been more important,’ says Hahn, who with her team provide extensive, free support to Deakin graduates to land their first job.